basak/glacier-cli/README.md

 archive names, although you can also address archives directly by using their IDs.
 It keeps a local cache of archive IDs and their corresponding names, as well as housekeeping data to keep the cache up-to-date.
-This will save you time because you won't have to wait spend hours retrieve inventories all the time, and will save you mental effort because you won't have to keep track of the obtuse archive IDs yourself.
+This will save you time because you won't have to wait spend hours retrieving inventories all the time, and will save you mental effort because you won't have to keep track of the obtuse archive IDs yourself.